ICAEW.com works better with JavaScript enabled.

 1931 Association of International Accountants is formed.

-1931 The Chairman of the Royal Mail Steam Packet Company, Lord Kylsant, and its auditor, Chartered Accountant H. J. Morland, are tried for fraud.
+1931 The Chairman of the Royal Mail Steam Packet Company, Lord Kylsant, and its auditor, Chartered Accountant H. J. Morland, are prosecuted.
 The case concerns concealment of transfers from secret reserves into the profit account when in fact the company had made heavy losses.
 Morland was found not guilty but the Chairman was imprisoned for a year.
 Accountancy bodies recognise the importance of stating true profit and loss accounts but this does not become a legal requirement until 1967.
+The case contributes to the shift away from the detection of fraud as the primary aim of audit towards auditors giving an opinion on the credibility of financial statements.

 1931 Association of International Accountants is formed.